lgarron/barely-a-dev-server/README.md

   - If you don't have a build script, you can do this: `node -e 'import("barely-a-dev-server").then(s => s.barelyServe({entryRoot: "src"}))'`
 - No transformations (therefore no optimization) for non-script files.
 - No automatic URL opening, no live refresh.
+- Uses every `.ts` file under the `entryRoot` as an entry point. `esbuild` handles this very well, but this may result in significantly more output files than expected/needed.
+  - A simple workaround is to put as many "library" files as possible **outside** the entry root, leaving mostly entry files themselves **under** the entry root.

 These are mostly because it would make the codebase significantly larger to support them properly.